ZitRos/initiative-society/readme.md

 ```

 In the prompt, type `migrate` and **do not close this console/terminal**.
 Then, run GraphQL server
-with `npm run static-server` in a new terminal window.
+with `npm run server` in a new terminal window.
+Server will run GraphQL endpoint and create some
+fake initial data if there is no data in the Blockchain at all.
 Then, open up
 **another console/terminal window**, `cd` to the project directory and run the following:

 ```bash